brooklabteam/www/_posts/2023-09-09-Bat-Virulence.markdown

 <br>

 Our paper presents a theoretical model that seeks to mechanistically recapture the virulence of zoonotic viruses in two key steps: first allowing a virus to evolve over long timescales in its reservoir host, then second, to spillover on shorter timescales in a human host while still maintaining traits (specifically its growth rate) optimized on its original reservoir.
 <br>

-In our first analysis, we focus on virus adaption in the reservoir host, using a nested, within-host and population-level model and a technique known as 'adaptive dynamics' to derive a mathematical expression that demonstrates how a virus's evolutionarily optimal growth rate which we call $r^*$ should reflect the diverse life history traits and physiologies of its reservoir.
+In our first analysis, we focus on virus adaption in the reservoir host, using a nested, within-host and population-level model and a technique known as 'adaptive dynamics' to derive a mathematical expression that demonstrates how a virus's evolutionarily optimal growth rate--which we call <em>r<sup>*</sup></em>--should reflect the diverse life history traits and physiologies of its reservoir.
 The optimal $$r^*$$ balances the benefits of enhanced between-host transmission and the costs of elevated virulence for the host that both result from higher virus growth rates.
 Faster-reproducing viruses generate higher virus densities in their hosts to facilitate transmission to new hosts--but these high virus densities can also cause direct pathology (disease) or elicit inflammatory immunopathological responses in their hosts.
 In disease ecology, this paradox is known as the ['transmission-virulence tradeoff'](https://onlinelibrary.wiley.com/doi/full/10.1111/j.1420-9101.2008.01658.x).

 <img src="/assets/img/Brook2023Fig2.pdf" alt="model structure" class="float-start col-md-5" />